Colposcopy – Glengarry Private Hospital, Perth

 1. A simple examination used to check for abnormalities of the cervix.

 2. Colposcopy is very frequently performed in Perth and Australia.

 4. Colposcopy itself is no more uncomfortable than having a smear.
 It just takes longer.

 7. Areas that are found to have severely abnormal pre-cancerous change need to be removed at a subsequent appointment.

-6. Smears & colposcopy reduce the chance of getting cancer of the cervix in the future.
+6. Smears & colposcopy reduce the chance of getting cancer of the cervix.

 Call us to arrange a consultation • Perth (08) 6119 9160

 Colposcopy – Introduction

 Colposcopy is a very frequent part of our work in our specialist clinic at Glengarry Private Hospital, Perth.
 In Perth, probably 20% of women will have a colposcopy in their lifetime, most commonly after an abnormal smear test.
 Abnormal smear tests are now more common as there is a new improved test (the “CST” or Cervical Screening Test) which picks up more abnormalities.
 The word colposcopy simply means “examination of the cervix”.

 The main point of the colposcopy examination is to look at the cervix using a special microscope, and assess whether there are abnormal cells, how bad they are & their extent.
 These abnormal cells are usually picked up after a smear test has been reported as abnormal.
 Other reasons for colposcopy are that we may need to look at the cervix if there has been some abnormal bleeding eg. bleeding after sex (post-coital bleeding), or if it’s felt the cervix looks unusual.

 Colposcopy – more information

 Colposcopy allows us to examine the cervix and see abnormal cells in great detail by magnifying the cervix using a special microscope.
 We first look at the cervix under plain magnification.
 We then use a green light filter to examine the blood vessels in detail.
 The way they look and branch can give important clues about abnormality.

 Possible further tests done during or after colposcopy include:

 - larger excisional biopsies that remove all the abnormal cells seen at the examination